Zinabuf/GCIM/README.md

 ~~~

 **Example data**
-<div align="justify">To conduct a GCIM analysis, we must use the same data format as GxEprs, especially in the discovery dataset.
+<div align="justify">To conduct a GCIM analysis, we must use the same data format as **GxEprs**, especially in the discovery dataset.
 However, there is a slight difference in the target dataset, as the square of the exposure variables is not required.
-Here is an example of analysis using the R script in the example directories.</div>
+Here is an example of analysis using the R script in the following examples.</div>

 Data structure
-To
+To obtain PRS of the exposure variable, follow the following, which is similar data input for the GxEprs
-GWAS for quantitative exposure variables with the phenotype
+GWAS for quantitative exposure variables with the exposure phenotype

 ~~~
-    V1   V2          V3
+  FID  IID   Exposure
 1 ID_1 ID_1 -0.64402046
 2 ID_2 ID_2 -0.02786981
 3 ID_3 ID_3  2.12865748